Mechanically concealed holes: Conclusions

-\textit{Conclusions.} Summarizing, we considered a cylindrical hole that is surrounded by a stiffer cylindrical shell in a block of elastic material.
+Summarizing, we considered a cylindrical hole that is surrounded by a stiffer cylindrical shell in a block of elastic material.
 The material is loaded uniformly under plane-strain conditions.
 Our scope was to identify for given material parameters a thickness of the shell that mechanically conceals the presence of the hole on the macroscopic level.
 In other words, the material as a whole, including such masked holes, behaves mechanically in the same way as if the holes were absent.
 Such a situation allows reduction in weight of components during light-weight construction, maintaining their overall shape and mechanical properties.

 Indeed, a corresponding expression for the thickness of the shell around the hole was identified and derived as a function of the mechanical material parameters and the radius of the concealed hole.
 For this purpose, we assumed continuous, linearly elastic, homogeneous, isotropic materials under plane-strain conditions.
 The concentrations of the holes were low enough so that mechanical interactions between the holes can be neglected.
 One step further, we extended this possibility of mechanical concealment from a macroscopic continuum perspective down to discrete atomistic scales using molecular dynamics simulations.
-A purely atomistic, planar solid was considered.
-Consistent results were found.
-In principle, they validate the predictions of continuum elasticity theory down to the atomistic level.
-Gradual deviations in our finite-sized atomistic systems emerge at lower shell stiffnesses, which necessitate thicker shells.
-They imply a larger fraction of the stiffer shell component of the overall system, reducing the relative fraction of the surrounding elastic solid, and pronouncing the role of inhomogeneities.
+A purely atomistic, planar model solid was considered.
+Overall, consistent results were found.
+They validate the concept introduced via continuum elasticity theory down to the atomistic level.

+As a central step, we thus resolve the concept predicted by continuum elasticity theory on a discrete particulate scale by molecular dynamics simulations.
+While the continuum elasticity solution renders the problem tractable with only little effort in optimization when adjusting the shell thickness, molecular dynamics simulations motivate broad opportunities for microscopic manipulations that may lead to innovative cloaking techniques.